-- You may request records by U.S. Mail, fax, e-mail, in person, or over the phone.
+You may request records online at the button below or by U.S. Mail, fax, e-mail, in person, or over the phone.
 FOIA does not require that your request be in writing, nor do you need to specifically state you are requesting records under FOIA.

 - From a practical perspective, it may be helpful to both you and the person receiving your request to put your request in writing.
 This allows you to create a record of your request.
 It also gives us a clear statement of what records you are requesting, so there is no misunderstanding over a verbal request.
 However, we cannot refuse to respond to your FOIA request if you elect to not put it in writing.

 - Your request must identify the records you are seeking with "reasonable specificity."
 This is a common-sense standard.
 It does not refer to or limit the volume or number of records you are requesting; instead, it requires you be specific enough so that we can identify and locate the records you are seeking.